why-not-try-calmer/feedo/COMMANDS.md

 only_search: undefined
     # list of feeds whose items should be ignored from notifications unless they match search
     # keywords
+pagination: false
+    # slices a message into many "pages" and adds button controls beneath them
+    # allowing users to flip back and forth between pages
+    # if the paginated message is a digest, this setting overrides 'digest_collapse'
 paused: false
     # not paused
 pin: false